tian1327/plannxt_Spring2023/README.md

 * Now, the App is deployed to the FashioNXT Heroku Account
   * You can link you cloned git repo to the Heroku Account using `heroku git:remote -a example-app` or following instructions given [here](https://devcenter.heroku.com/articles/git#for-an-existing-app)
   * You may need to log in to Heroku first.
 Contact the client asking for the username and password.
 You will probably need 2-factor authentication.
+* You can push your new commits from the Git to Heroku git repo by `git push heroku main`, the App will automatically be rebuilt to reflect the changes.
 * You can check Heroku production logs to analyze bugs using `heroku logs`

 <br/>